Profile of San Fabiano Calcinaia

 These days, the property is owned and run by Guido Serio, who bought it in 1983 and restored it in 1990.
-Serio and his wife worked tirelessly to renovate the estate and restore both the property’s vineyards and dwellings, but to complement this unmatchable setting, they knew that a truly elite wine would be called for.
+Serio and his wife worked tirelessly to renovate the estate and restore both the property’s vineyards and dwellings and complement this unmatchable setting; they knew that a truly elite wine would be called for.
 Enter Carlo Ferrini, one of Italy’s premier winemakers and, along with viticulturist Rocco Giorgio, the man responsible for turning San Fabiano Calcinaia from a must-see cultural sight into a truly remarkable wine producer.
-The pair has gained fame throughout the wine world for their consistently excellent creations of both high-end and simpler wines.
+The pair has gained fame throughout the wine world for their consistently excellent creations of high-end and simpler wines.

-San Fabiano Calcinaia’s best-known, and most-awarded, creation is Cerviolo Rosso, a Super Tuscan blend, it is a vibrant and crisp wine often noted for its toasty oak and red berry aromas.
-Another iconic wine is the Chianti Classico Riserva Cellole, another highly prized blend known for its balance of ripe fruit, spicy notes and minerally tang.
+San Fabiano Calcinaia’s best-known, and most-awarded, creation is Cerviolo Rosso, a Super Tuscan blend; it is a vibrant and crisp wine often noted for its toasty oak and red berry aromas.
+Another iconic wine is the Chianti Classico Riserva Cellole, another highly prized blend known for its balance of ripe fruit, spicy notes, and a minerally tang.
+Enjoy these delicious wines on a Tuscany Wine Tour organized by Cellar Tours.

 Chianti Classico San Fabiano Calcinaia